 What's happened

-Saudi Arabia and Turkey are advancing a cross-border railway corridor from Mecca to Istanbul, linking with Jordan, Syria and possibly beyond.
-The project aims to diversify economies and offer a land route to Europe, but experts say it won’t replace sea transport for oil and bulk cargo.
-Tests on the Syria-Jordan-Iraq route have shown viability, with feasibility studies due by year’s end.
+Saudi Arabia and Turkey are advancing a cross-border railway corridor linking Mecca to Istanbul, with potential extensions to Jordan, Syria and beyond.
+The plan aims to diversify economies and provide a land route to Europe, but experts say it will not replace sea transport for oil and bulk cargo.
+Feasibility tests on the Syria–Jordan–Iraq route have shown viability, with studies due by year’s end.

 What's behind the headline?